Smiling older man with gray hair and beard wearing a navy sweater standing on a coastal path with cliffs and ocean in the background.

 Arrow Down icon

-Most patients achieve clear, stable vision at their chosen focal point, especially for distance tasks like driving or watching TV.
-While monofocal lenses do not provide the same range of vision as lenses designed for different distances, they often deliver sharper and more consistent results.
-Your final outcome depends on factors like your eye health, any existing refractive errors, and how your eyes heal after surgery.
+Most patients achieve clear, stable vision at their chosen focal point, especially for distance activities like driving or watching TV.
+Many patients continue using reading glasses for near or intermediate tasks after surgery.
+Your final visual outcome depends on your eye health, refractive errors, and how your eyes respond after surgery.